-NCDHHS believes the delivery of plan-directed care management in close coordination with County DSS offices is essential to mitigating disruptions in care and facilitating the goal of achieving the right care at the right time for all CFSP members, despite changes in foster care placements or health care settings.
+NCDHHS believes the delivery of plan-directed care management in close coordination with local DSS offices is essential to mitigating disruptions in care and facilitating the goal of achieving the right care at the right time for all CFSP members, despite changes in foster care placements or health care settings.
 As such, CFSP care managers will be required to coordinate closely with each member's assigned County Child Welfare worker.
-For CFSP members who are served by the EBCI Family Safety Program instead of DSS/County DSS offices, the CFSP will be required to coordinate with EBCI Family Safety Program staff in place of County Child Welfare workers.
+For CFSP members who are served by the EBCI Family Safety